deepin-community/zxing-cpp/README.md

 # ZXing-C++

-ZXing-C++ ("zebra crossing") is an open-source, multi-format 1D/2D barcode image processing library implemented in C++.
+ZXing-C++ ("zebra crossing") is an open-source, multi-format linear/matrix barcode image processing library implemented in C++.

 It was originally ported from the Java [ZXing Library](https://github.com/zxing/zxing) but has been developed further and now includes many improvements in terms of quality and performance.
 It can both read and write barcodes in a number of formats.

 ## Features

-* In pure C++17, no third-party dependencies
+* In pure C++17, no third-party dependencies (for the library)
 * Stateless, thread-safe readers/scanners and writers/generators
 * Wrapper/Bindings for:
   * WinRT